UoB-COMSM0166/2025-group-21/README.md

     </tr>
     <tr>
         <td rowspan="2">Technical</td>
-        <td>As an avid player, I want to play this game for a long time and maintain my progress and high scores.</td>
+        <td>As an avid player, I want to play this game for a long time and maintain my progress and high scores, so that my time doesn't feel wasted.</td>
         <td>Given a user is playing PengWings, when they close the game, then their highscores and progress should be maintained.</td>
     </tr>
     <tr>